-A new federal law (Michelle's Law) requires that if your child is covered because he/she is a post-secondary education student, and your child has to leave school for medical reasons, you may continue to cover your child under the plan.
-The continued coverage may be for as much as one year.
-Because this plan covers dependent children up to age 26 without regard to student status, Michelle's law does not result in additional coverage
+A new federal law (Michelle's Law) requires that if your child is covered because he/she is a post-secondary education student, and your child has to leave school for medical reasons, you may continue to cover your dependent children to age 26 without regard to student status (non-student pays a post tax surcharge).
+Michelle's law does not result in additional coverage.